rob-luke/Neuroimaging.jl/README.md

 It also includes a type for each type of EEG recording (ASSR, ABR etc) and wrapper functions to process these files using the lower level functions.

+## Functions

+Currently there are function for the following processes on raw data and ASSR types

+#### Preprocessing
+- filtering
+- re-referencing
+- epoch and sweep extraction
+- epoch rejection based on peak to peak amplitudes

+#### Statistics
+- ftest

 ## Installation

 Requires: